 Declared Monuments in Hong Kong - Hong Kong Island

-King Yin Lei is a rare surviving example of Chinese Renaissance style that reflected the design and construction excellence in both Chinese and Western architecture of Hong Kong.
-The "East-meets-West" construction methods have made the building a rarity in Hong Kong and an outstanding piece of art.
+King Yin Lei reflects the excellence of design and construction in both Chinese and Western architecture in Hong Kong, which is a rarity in Hong Kong as well as an outstanding work of art.

-The building is important in signifying the historical development of Hong Kong.
-As one of the luxurious historic houses located along the hillside of Hong Kong Island, the building reflects the rising status and growing wealth of the Chinese community in Hong Kong.
-It also represents an earlier phase of Hong Kong history when the upper-class residential area took shape in the Mid-Levels.
+The building is an important landmark in the historical development of Hong Kong.
+As one of the luxury historic houses located on the hillside of Hong Kong Island, the building not only bears witness to the growing wealth and rising status of the Chinese community before the Second World War, but also represents an earlier phase of Hong Kong history in which a Chinese upper-class residential area took shape in Mid-Levels.

-The building was sold to its last owner in August 2007, and works to remove the roof tiles, stone features and window frames were noticed on site in early September 2007.
+The building was sold to a new owner in August 2007, and work to remove the roof tiles, stone features and window frames was noticed on the site in early September 2007.
 Full restoration of Kin Yin Lei commenced in September 2008 and was completed in December 2010.